gitacoco/data-structures/Weekly_assign_02/README.md

 	if($(elem).attr("style")==="border-bottom:1px solid #e3e3e3; width:260px")
 ```

-However, I think this is a zigzag way.
+However, this is a zigzag way.
 I want to make it more concise: to select one element with a certain style, just like Intersection (A ∩ B) in mathematics rather than a conditional statement.
 So then I went to:
 ```javascript
 	$('td[style="border-bottom:1px solid #e3e3e3; width:260px"]')
 ```